 Just as mathematics is the foundation of all science, a special kind of math is the foundation of all metaphysics.
 Sacred geometry springs from the examination of patterns and relationships found in nature.
-On the surface that may sound a little dry, but when we look at how basic lines and curves come together to form the universe, it’s like taking a wonderful look into the mind of creation.
-Because while all matter is made from elements, it’s the patterns that gives matter form, purpose, and astounding diversity.
+On the surface that may sound a little dry.
+However, when we look at how basic lines and curves come together to form the universe, it’s like taking a wonderful look into the mind of creation.
+Because while all matter is made from elements, it’s the patterns that give matter form, purpose, and astounding diversity.

 Flower of Life

 The Fibonacci spiral and many other forms and patterns we talk about in sacred geometry arise from the Flower of Life, which is seen as the basis for all other patterns in the universe.
 This shape, along with many others derived from it, play a key role in Kabbalah (a mystical tradition within Judaism), though many of the shapes also have significance in other cultures across the globe.
 The study of sacred geometry begins by drawing circles:

-Where three spheres intersect, we see the triquetra, a symbol of sacred trinities (like the three realms of land, sea, and sky; or as a representation of body, mind, and spirit).
+Where three circles intersect, we see the triquetra, a symbol of sacred trinities (like the three realms of land, sea, and sky; or as a representation of body, mind, and spirit).

 The seed of life is also called the genesis pattern, where six intersecting circles signify the six stages of creation.

-The egg of life takes this into three dimensions.
-The eight non-intersecting spheres, and can represent the cell division of an embryo.
+The egg of life takes the Seed of Life into three dimensions, with eight non-intersecting spheres, and can represent the cell division of an embryo.

-The flower of life is 19 intersecting circles within the boundary of a larger circle.
-It’s said that all patterns can be found within it.
+The flower of life is made of 19 intersecting circles within the boundary of a larger circle.
+It’s said that all other sacred patterns can be found within it.

-In Metatron’s cube, lines connecting the centers of the circles in the fruit of life.
-The lines represent masculine energy and the circles feminine energy, so that this pattern combines polarities into a unified creation.
+In Metatron’s cube, lines connect the centers of the circles in the fruit of life.
+The lines are said to represent masculine energy while the circles represent feminine energy, so this pattern combines polarities into a unified creation.